 Baking with mango — and thinking up new goodies to make with mango– is one of my favorite things to do in the kitchen, as all the mango-based recipes here on Holy Cow! will attest.
 There are my Mango Cupcakes with Mango Buttercream Frosting.
 My Mango Bread which friends, relatives and coworkers can never get enough of.
-My Mango Cheesecake which puts dairy-based cheesecake to permanent shame, hands-down.
-Then there’s Mango Cornbread, Mango Halwa, Mango Muffins, Mango Lassi, Mango Cashew Cream…you get the idea of just how deep this madness runs?
+My Vegan Mango Cheesecake which puts dairy-based cheesecake to permanent shame, hands-down.
+Then there’s Vegan Mango Cornbread, Mango Halwa, Vegan Mango Muffins, Vegan Mango Lassi, Vegan Mango Cashew Cream…you get the idea of just how deep this madness runs?

 But can you really blame me?
 Who in their right minds does not love the mango, with its rich, velvety, golden sweetness.
 It’s like biting into sunshine, really.
 And there’s no better time to call on that sunshine than when the days are beginning to shrink on you, when summer’s turning into a memory, and when the chill in the air is just the perfect excuse to get the oven going.

 I have had to take some time off for medical reasons lately, which is why my posts have fallen short of chatty.
 In the past couple of days I’ve been able to get up and around the kitchen, but I still don’t have the energy to spend hours at the computer.
 For those of you who like to hear me ramble, bear with me for now.
 There’s a lot more to come.

 For now, let’s kick back and enjoy some Mango Biscotti.